iv-menshenin/hideme/README.md

 # hideme - stealth data transfer application

 Some time ago I read an interesting article about hidden data transfer.
-The author said that you could take a binary file and put every bit of it the lower bit of every byte of a PNG file.
+The author said that you could take a binary file and put every bit of it the lower bit of every byte into a PNG file.
 "Okay" - I thought, - "But what if someone tries to read it?
 What if someone tries to replace that data with their own?
 How can I protect my data?".
 So I decided to expand on that idea.
 And here is the result.